pahoffmann/tsdf_loop_closure/documentation/RUN.md

 ### Datasets

-The datasets itself are not delivered with this package, but to be found on the glumanda server of the university of osnabrueck.
-For those, who have got access to this server, i prepared multiple datasets to try out this algorithm:
+The datasets itself are not delivered with this package, but may be requested.
+They include:

 * Datensatz des Physik Gebäudes der Uni Osnabrück
 * Datensatz des Vorplatzes des Chemnitzer Opernhauses
 * Hannover1 Datensatz der Uni Osnabrück

-They are located on the glumanda server under:

-###
-    ~/pahoffmann/hannover1
-    ~/pahoffmann/vorplatz
-    ~/pahoffmann/physik_unten

 Copy those datasets to your local system and interchange the respective paths in the configs.
 After building the ros workspace, the algorithm can be started using the stated roslaunch commands.
 The output should be visible in the RVIZ program.